jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Quantum Mechanics I** taught by Prof. Eduardo I. Duzzioni
   - In a nutshell: intermediate course starting from postulates

-Below are some key courses I did during my Mathematics degree.
+The rest are the key courses I did during my Mathematics degree.

 ## 2023/1
 - **Analytical Mechanics** taught by Prof. José C. Brunelli